-A big part of going on holiday to Walt Disney World is the entertainment on offer.
+A big part of going on holiday to Walt Disney World is the Disney World shows.
 I will never forget how we almost didn’t go and see Wishes when it was still on at Magic Kingdom during our first visit in 2014.
 We would have missed out on an amazing experience.
-Each park has its own night-time show, each very different and all worth seeing at least once.
+Disney World at night takes on a whole different atmosphere to the daytime and well worth experiencing.
+There are a variety of evening shows, each very different and all worth seeing at least once, but which Disney night show is the best?

 Happily Ever After

-Happily Ever After is the new show at Magic Kingdom, taking over from Wishes in May 2017.
+Happily Ever After is the new Magic Kingdom night show, and one of the best Disney World fireworks show in my opinion.
+Happily Ever After took over from Wishes in May 2017.
 I was really excited to see this during our August trip as I had heard great things about it.
 An 18 minute show featuring lasers, lights, fireworks and amazing songs.
 The show starts with a dream sharing some of the great Disney films projected onto the castle.

 Happily Ever After is by far my favourite of all Walt Disney World night-time shows, and we were lucky enough to watch it inside the park, and also from Seven Seas Lagoon during a fireworks cruise.